mavryk-network/mavryk-protocol/docs/developer/contributing.rst

 Of course, all these commits will be reviewed before being integrated.
 The current edition of the typo train MR can be found in meta-issue :gl:`#2329`.

-If you don't have enough permissions to push to the branch above, you can  still make commits in your own fork of the Octez repository, and ask for them to be cherry-picked on the typo/train on the ``#documentation`` channel on the Tezos Dev Slack space.
+If you don't have enough permissions to push to the branch above, you can  still make commits in your own fork of the Mavkit repository, and ask for them to be cherry-picked on the typo/train on the ``#documentation`` channel on the Tezos Dev Slack space.
 Alternatively, you may of course create your own MRs for submitting your changes, without using the typo train.

 Other non-code contributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you acquired a good expertise level in using, configuring, or overcoming problems with the various Octez executables, you may bring useful contributions by providing assistance to others via the different channels (Slack,  StackExchange, etc.) listed in the :doc:`technical support page <../global/support>`.
+If you acquired a good expertise level in using, configuring, or overcoming problems with the various Mavkit executables, you may bring useful contributions by providing assistance to others via the different channels (Slack,  StackExchange, etc.) listed in the :doc:`technical support page <../introduction/support>`.

-If you want to shape the future of Octez, you may consider contributing to Tezos Improvement Proposals (TZIPs), that specify new features or define standards.
+If you want to shape the future of Mavkit, you may consider contributing to Tezos Improvement Proposals (TZIPs), that specify new features or define standards.
 These are located in the `TZIP repo <https://gitlab.com/tezos/tzip/>`__.

 Going further
 ~~~~~~~~~~~~~